-The purpose of this is to define and explain the guidelines for what constitutes service for the Board of Governors, Multicultural Leadership, University, and Presidential Scholarships.
+The purpose of this page is to define and explain the guidelines for what constitutes service for First-Year Service, Board of Governors Scholarship, Inclusive Excellence Leadership Scholarship, University Scholarship, and Presidential Scholarships, Fraternity and Sorority Life.
 This is not a policy and these guidelines can be updated and changed.
-Further some service experiences may exist in a paradox and need further discussion to constitute as service.
+Further, some service experiences may exist in a paradox and need further discussion to constitute as service.
 Please e-mail email@example.com with any questions or concerns to be discussed.

 - 30% of the hours submitted will be verified using the contact information provided through the online tracking form.

 - Students should complete service with an approved agency.
 These include most 501c3 organizations if the service meets the requirements outlined here.

 - Hours will be given final approval on CampusLINK after the student submits information

 - If students believe the agency may not be approved or service may not count, should e-mail firstname.lastname@example.org to check prior to service.
 There will be no obligation to approve hours that do not meet the guidelines if it was not checked prior to service

 - Service should be addressing or bringing awareness to a humanitarian or community issue through an approved agency.